2019 DII field hockey championship: Bracket, schedule, scores and what to watch | NCAA.com

-The six-team 2019 NCAA DII field hockey championship field is set.
+The semifinals in the 2019 DII field hockey championship are set.
+West Chester, Kutztown, Saint Anselm and East Stroudsburg will head to Biemesderfer Stadium in Millersville, Pennsylvania for the final three games of the 2019 season.
 This is your one-stop-shop for the three-round tournament where you can view the bracket, schedule, scores, and get updates from the championship.

 2019 CHAMPIONSHIP: Interactive bracket | Printable bracket | Selection show